apache/skywalking/docs/en/setup/backend/backend-ebpf-profiling.md

 3. **Start Time**: Whether the current task needs to be executed immediately or at a future point in time.
 4. **Duration**: The execution time of the current profiling task.

-Once the task is created, the eBPF agent would periodically request from the OAP whether there are any eligible tasks among all the processes collected by the current eBPF agent.
+The eBPF agent would periodically request from the OAP whether there are any eligible tasks among all the processes collected by the current eBPF agent.
 When the eBPF agent receives a task, it would start the profiling task with the process.

 #### Profiling analyze